camunda/camunda-docs/docs/self-managed/installation/install.md

 ---
-id: deploy
+id: install
-title: "Camunda 8 Helm deployment"
+title: "Camunda 8 Helm installation"
-sidebar_label: "Deploy"
+sidebar_label: "Install"
 description: "Camunda provides continuously improved Helm charts, of which are not cloud provider-specific so you can choose your Kubernetes provider."
 ---